morten-krogh/cgen/README.md

 make (produces the executable cgen) make install (copies cgen to /usr/local. requires root access)

-cgen can be installed enywhere by a simle copy.
+cgen can be installed anywhere by a simple copy.

 # Directories